cruzgerman216/Codefi_Front-End_Virtual_Instructor-Notes/C4_Building-Real-Things_JavaScript/Class/NOTES.md

 🔻

-- [ ] **Code a function to chnage the background to a random color**
+- [ ] **Code a function to change the background to a random color**
-  - Create a function that generates a random hexidecimal value
+  - Create a function that generates a random hexadecimal value
-  - Set the documents body's backgroiund color to the random value
+  - Set the documents body's background color to the random value

 ```jsx
 // * JavaScript Event listener * \\